-The Greek neighborhoods, which had the most beautiful homes, churches and other buildings — the entire 40 hectares of what was once the most elegant part of the city, which became a hellish inferno — was left with no buildings standing.
+Greek neighborhoods, where some of the most beautiful homes, churches, and buildings were located, and the entire forty hectares of what was once the most elegant part of the city, had become a hellish inferno with no building left standing but razed to the ground.

 The Greek genocide

 The cataclysmic fire of Smyrna was the culmination of the Greek genocide.
-Ir was an extermination plan that had gone on, mostly unhindered, for a decade.
+It was an extermination plan that had gone on, mostly unhindered, for a decade.

 Hundreds of thousands of Greeks were killed between 1914 and 1923.
-They were not soldiers, but ordinary civilians whose ancestors had lived inside the Ottoman Empire for hundreds of years — and had lived in Asia Minor since time immemorial.
+They were not soldiers but ordinary civilians whose ancestors had lived in the Ottoman Empire for hundreds of years—and had lived in Asia Minor since time immemorial.

 The American ambassador at the time, Henry Morgenthau, wrote to the United States after becoming alarmed at the extermination campaigns launched by the Turks.
 There are numerous first-hand memoirs, such as that of Grigoris Balakian, that recount the horrors of those years.

 However, ever since those horrendous years, Turkey has described the Christian deaths as merely the casualties of war.
-The world knew very well that a Greek genocide had happened, but there were no consequences for the culprits.
+The world knew very well that a Greek genocide had happened, but there were no consequences.

 Unlike after World War II, there was no Nuremburg or other war tribunals.
 There was no compensation for the victims’ families, and life in the wider world simply continued as if nothing had happened.

-There was one world leader who remembered very well what happened, however.
-Adolf Hitler, who was soon to seize power in Germany, uttered the phrase “Who remembers the Armenians?” when he plotted how he would carry out another genocide — this time on European soil.
+There was one world leader who remembered very well what had happened, however.
+Adolf Hitler, who was soon to seize power in Germany, uttered the phrase “Who remembers the Armenians?” when he plotted how he would carry out another genocide—this time on European soil.